“From the deepest desires often come the deadliest hate.”

 In wonder, my first question was, “How long do you think it’ll take to re-train the muscles in my Hands and Legs?
 “Ha!” she exclaimed with a big grin.
 “Sugar, rehabilitation has nuttin’ to do with muscles, ‘cept maybe the muscle between your ears.”

-“Rehab is all about faith.
-Faith in your ability to walk, not faith in your muscles.”
+“Rehab is all about belief.
+Belief in your ability to walk, not belief in your muscles.”
 She went on to explain.
 “When you sit down, do you think about your butt?
 Do you focus on how your leg muscles are bending your knees?”
 Almost preaching now she continued, “Do you even wonder if the chair will hold you?
 Heck no!
 You just sit down.”

 With my new understanding of the power of faith in things unknown and unseen, it was only a few weeks later we were saying our goodbyes while walking out the door to hug my wife and kids.

 While that experience was horrific at so many levels, it taught me that it is the friction in life that strengthens our faith.
 Every time we have a victory, small or large, we are emboldened to take a step of faith again.
 Each time we step in faith, our belief grows.
 Our Faith is strengthened, and we trust that God will cover and protect us.
-God uses our faith and trust to show us that He loves us, and He will always be there.
-Like sitting in a chair, eventually our faith becomes complete, unquestioning trust in God, and His promises.
-Like the blisters, God gives us what we need to persevere.
+God uses our faith and trust to show us that He loves us and will always be there for us.
+Like sitting in a chair, eventually our faith becomes a complete and unquestioning trust in God, and His promises.
+Like those blisters, God give us what we need to persevere.